inaos/iron-array/doc/linalg/linalg.md

 1. Implement the matrix multiplication at the block level.
 2. Allow ironArray (at Caterva level?) to append disordered chunks.
-3. Implement LU (also Chloselsky and QR?) decomposition.
+3. Implement LU (also Cholesky and QR?) decomposition.
 4. Implement the triangular and general solver.
 5. Implement the matrix inverse.